BU Sciences Collection

-The Faculty of Sciences of Montpellier was created by decree on July 25, 1809.
-At the request of the professors, the city of Montpellier granted them a collection of items confiscated during the Revolution (scientific samples and instruments, books), including the prestigious collections of the Royal Society of Sciences of Montpellier.
+The Faculty of Sciences of Montpellier was established by a decree dated July 25, 1809.
+At the request of the professors, the city of Montpellier granted them a collection of items seized during the Revolution (scientific specimens, instruments, and books), including the prestigious collections of the Royal Society of Sciences of Montpellier.

-The collections thus assigned to the Faculty of Sciences are identified by a label "Ville 1812" indicating their provenance.
-Later, the library's inventory registers and the archives of the Faculty of Sciences (deposited at the Hérault Departmental Archives under the reference 15 ETP) must be consulted to learn about the history of the enrichment of these collections.
+The collections thus assigned to the Faculty of Sciences are identified by a “Ville 1812” label indicating this provenance.
+Later, one must consult the library’s inventory registers as well as the archives of the Faculty of Sciences (deposited at the Hérault Departmental Archives under the reference 15 ETP) to learn the history of how these collections were expanded.

-In addition to monographs, the library holds important collections of old periodicals (some dating back to the early 18th century) and theses (the oldest dating from 1842).
+In addition to monographs, the library holds significant collections of old periodicals (some dating back to the early 18th century), as well as theses (the oldest of which date from 1842).

-All scientific disciplines (mathematics, astronomy, physics, chemistry, botany, zoology, technical education) that reflect the evolution of scientific education in Montpellier are represented: the botany and zoology collections are particularly rich; there are numerous publications on scientific expeditions.
-The oldest work dates from 1543.
+All scientific disciplines (mathematics, astronomy, physics, chemistry, botany, zoology, and technical education) that reflect the evolution of science education in Montpellier are represented: the botany and zoology collections are particularly extensive; there are numerous publications resulting from scientific expeditions.
+The oldest volume dates from 1543.

-From the outset, this collection was enriched by bequests from Dunal, Gergonne, Girard, JeanJean, and many other more modest donors, as evidenced by the deliberation records of the Faculty of Sciences (Hérault Departmental Archives).
+From its inception, this collection has been enriched by bequests from the Dunal, Gergonne, Girard, and JeanJean families, as well as many other smaller donations, as evidenced by the minutes of the Faculty of Sciences (Hérault Departmental Archives).

-More recently, it has grown thanks to the deposit of the library of the Institute of Botany (2000) and that of the Marine Biology Station in Sète (1994).
-Other donations, such as that of the Animal Biology Laboratory, the Le Houerrou collection (2010), and the Avias collection are currently being processed.
+More recently, it has expanded thanks to deposits from the library of the Institute of Botany (2000) and that of the Sète Marine Biology Station (1994).
+Other donations, such as those from the Animal Biology Laboratory, the Le Houerrou collection (2010), and the Avias collection, are currently being processed.

 The fund

-In 1889, seven university institutes were created in Montpellier, including the Institute of Botany, which was inaugurated in 1890.
-Located inthe Jardin des Plantes, it enabledCharles Flahault, its first director, to bring together the various university herbariums in one place.
-In 2000, the Institute, which had a rich reference library in addition to the herbariums but no longer had sufficient human or financial resources to continue managing them, entrusted these collections to the University Library of Sciences.
+In 1889, seven university institutes were established in Montpellier, including the Institute of Botany, which was inaugurated in 1890.
+Located inthe Jardin des Plantes, it enabledCharles Flahault, its first director, to bring the various university herbariums together in a single location.
+In 2000, the Institute—which, in addition to the herbariums, possessed a rich reference library but no longer had sufficient human or financial resources to continue managing them—entrusted these collections to the University Library of Sciences.

 Contents:

-Botany and other related subjects (meteorology, physics, chemistry, medicine, natural sciences), from the16th centuryto 2000 (monographs, periodicals, and theses).
-The Flahault collection (photographic plates and prints) is also part of these collections, which currently occupy 500 linear meters in our storage facilities.
+Botany and related subjects (meteorology, physics, chemistry, medicine, natural sciences), from the16th centuryto the year 2000 (monographs, periodicals, and theses).
+The Flahault Collection (photographic plates and prints) is also part of these collections, which currently occupy 500 linear meters in our storage facilities.

 The Dunal Fund